stitchdata/docs/_account-security/enterprise-features.md

 #  Stitch Plan Requirements  #
 # -------------------------- #

-minimum-plan: "unlimited"
+minimum-plan: "advanced"

 minimum-plan-cta:
-  title: "Stitch {{ site.data.stitch.subscription-plans.unlimited.name }} features"
+  title: "Stitch {{ site.data.stitch.subscription-plans.advanced.name }} features"
-  copy: "The features listed in this guide are available during the free trial or for customers on an {{ site.data.stitch.subscription-plans.unlimited.name }} or {{ site.data.stitch.subscription-plans.unlimited-plus.name }} plan."
+  copy: "The features listed in this guide are available during the free trial or for customers on an {{ site.data.stitch.subscription-plans.advanced.name }} or {{ site.data.stitch.subscription-plans.premium.name }} plan."

 # -------------------------- #